litmuschaos/litmusctl/Usage.md

 ```

-* To disconnect an Chaos Delegate, issue the following command..
+* To disconnect a Chaos Delegate, issue the following command..
 ```shell
 litmusctl disconnect chaos-delegate <chaos-delegate-id> --project-id=""
 ```